 There are basically two ways we can do this:

 (a) If the program you like is able to use IMAP SSL/TLS, the setup is simple.
 If you don't have a favorite e-mail program, we recommend using Mozilla Thunderbird, the replacement for Mozilla Mail & Newsgroup, and we have detailed instructions on how to setup your mail in that program.
 Popular mail programs that support secure communication use to be Outlook Express and Netscape Communicator.
 For these programs, setup your account in the following way:

 Incoming Mail server type: IMAP

-Incoming Mail server name: mail.marxists.org
+Incoming Mail server name: imap.marxists.org port 993.

-Outgoing Mail server name: use your local ISP or smtp.marxists.org port 465.
+Outgoing Mail server name: smtp.marxists.org port 587.

-Account name (or "User name" not alias): your user name
+Account name (or "User name"): your username

 Password: your password